About Me

 My Story

-Trevor Nestor is currently a graduate level researcher, sci-
+Trevor Nestor is currently an independent researcher, sci-

 entist, and AI engineer at Microsoft, has previously worked